mmerabet42/ft_lexiq/README.md

 So with quantifying we could mimic the question mark behaviour with the wildcard `*[...@=1]`.
 Never forget that quantifying only works with the wildcard metacharacter and wont have any effect with the question mark metacharacter, it wont make any sense otherwise.

-There are two other operators that are used for quantifying matches, they are:
+There are three other operators that are used for quantifying matches, they are:
 - `[...@<n]`, the match shall occur less than n times.
 - `[...@>n]`, the match shall occur more than n times.
+- `[...@?]`, the match is optional, and will be ignored if the match is false.

 It is possible to give an empty character set to both of the metacharacters, for the wildcard it means match any single character between one and unlimited times, while the wildcard alone means match between zero and unlimited times For the question mark it doesn't change it's behaviour and will always match any single character once and only once.